 The red wolf is one of two species of wolves in North America, the other being the gray wolf, (Canis lupus).
 As their name suggests, red wolves are known for the characteristic reddish color of their fur most apparent behind the ears and along the neck and legs, but are mostly brown and buff colored with some black along their backs.
 Intermediate in size to gray wolves and coyotes, the average adult red wolf weighs 45-80 pounds, stands about 26 inches at the shoulder and is about 4 feet long from the tip of the nose to the end of the tail.

 Red wolves are social animals that live in packs consisting of a breeding pair and their offspring of different years, typically five to eight animals.
 Red wolves prey on a variety of wild mammals such as raccoon, rabbit, white-tailed deer, nutria, and other rodents.
 Most active at dusk and dawn, red wolves are elusive and generally avoid humans and human activity.

-For learn more about red wolves, please visit our website at www.fws.gov/redwolf.
+To learn more about red wolves and the Service’s efforts to recover them, please visit www.fws.gov/redwolf.

 The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect, and enhance fish, wildlife, plants, and their habitats for the continuing benefit of the American people.
 For more information on our work and the people who make it happen, visit www.fws.gov/southeast.
 Connect with us on Facebook at www.facebook.com/usfwssoutheast, follow our tweets at www.twitter.com/usfwssoutheast, watch our YouTube Channel at http://www.youtube.com/usfws, and download photos from our Flickr page at http://www.flickr.com/photos/usfwssoutheast.